 Creutzfeldt-Jakob disease or CJD can be caused by prion exposure, including eating beef contaminated with mad cow disease, but the critics assert without a better tracking system it might be impossible to determine whether any CJD cases are due to mad cow disease or obtain an accurate picture of the prevalence of the disorder in the United States.

-In order to understand the threat, one must understand the dynamics of this neurological disease.
 Alzheimer’s disease, for example, is a member of an aggressive family of neurodegenerative diseases known as Transmissible Spongiform Encephalopathy (TSE).
 The operative word is “transmissible.”

 TSEs are caused by a deadly protein called a prion (PREE-on).
 As such, TSEs also are referred to as prion disease.
 The critical factor is that prions are unstoppable.
 The pathogen spreads through the bodily fluids and cell tissue of its victims.
 Blood, saliva, mucus, milk, urine and feces carry deadly prions from victims.
 All tissue is infectious just because of the contact with the contaminated blood.